 The Centers for Disease Control and Prevention (CDC) recommend that adults between the ages of 18 and 60 get at least 7 hours of sleep a night.

-However, regular short sleep durations, (less than 7 hours per night), are associated with greater likelihoods of obesity, high blood pressure, diabetes, coronary heart disease, stroke, frequent mental distress, and death.
+However, regular short sleep durations, (less than 7 hours per night), are associated with a greater likelihood of obesity, high blood pressure, diabetes, coronary heart disease, stroke, frequent mental distress, and death.

 What Are The Effects Of Long Term Sleep Deprivation